-- 4.5 Postholders with responsibilities for the records identified in the appendices are responsible for managing that part of the lifecycle of the document that relates to: access, retention and destruction. - 4.6 The Information Governance Manager is responsible for interpreting the national guidance defining the correct retention periods of records defined in the appendices of this procedure. - 4.7 The Audit and Compliance Manager is responsible for developing an annual programme of audits that will enable the monitoring of the intended outcomes of this procedure. - 4.8 The Information Governance Group (IGG) is chaired by the Director of IM&T who is the Senior Risk Owner (SIRO) and will monitor the implementation of this procedure.
+- forms remain secure at all times until handed over or deposited in the locked box provided. - 4.4 Equipment support personnel and other persons designated the task of transferring forms, will be responsible for ensuring the security of documents during transportation. - 4.5 Postholders with responsibilities for the records identified in the appendices are responsible for managing that part of the lifecycle of the document that relates to: access, retention and destruction. - 4.6 The Information Governance Manager is responsible for interpreting the national guidance defining the correct retention periods of records defined in the appendices of this procedure. - 4.7 The Risk and Audit Manager is responsible for developing an annual programme of audits that will enable the monitoring of the intended outcomes of this procedure. - 4.8 The Information Governance Group (IGG) is chaired by the Chief Information Officer who is the Senior Risk Owner (SIRO) and will monitor the implementation of this procedure.